mhertel278/pizza_store/README.md

 # Pizza Store Sales Dashboard

 ## Project Aim:
-- Build a monthly sales and KPI dashboard for a fictional pizza restaraunt
+- Use Python to read in and explore sales data for a fictional pizza store and determine if any data cleaning or transformation is required
-- Use Python to analyze data check accuracy of dashboard
+- Build a monthly sales and KPI dashboard
-- Find insights in sales data for December 2015 and recommend business decisions based on the data
+- Used Python to analyze the data for confirming the accuracy of the calculations on the dashboard
-- Sales data are for full year 2015
+- Find insights in sales data for December 2015 (most recent month in the dataset) and recommend business decisions based on the data

 ## Resources
 - Data stored in four separate CSV files